-The Companys internal control systems are commensurate with the nature of its businessand the size and complexity of its operations.
-These are regularly tested and certified byStatutory Auditors as well as Internal Auditors and cover the PlantCorporate office and key areas of business.
-Significant audit observations and follow upactions thereon are reported tothe Audit Committee.
-The Audit Committee reviews theadequacy and effectiveness of theCompany's internal control environment and monitors the implementation of auditrecommendations including those relating to strengthening ofthe Companys risk management policies and system.
+The Company's internal control systems are commensurate with the nature of its businessand the size and complexity of its operations.
+These are regularly tested and certified byStatutory Auditors as well as Internal Auditors and cover the Plant Corporate Office andkey areas of business.
+Audit observations and follow up actions thereon are reported tothe Audit Committee.
+The Audit Committee reviews the adequacy and effectiveness of theCompany's internal control environment and monitors the implementation of auditrecommendations including those relating to strengthening of the Company's risk managementpolicies and system.

 B. DISCLOSURE OF ACCOUNTING TREATMENT:

-The Company prepares its financial statements in compliance with the prescribedAccounting Standard and hence no further disclosure is required to be made in terms ofPart B of Schedule V read with regulations 34 (3) and 53 (f)of LODR.
+The Company prepares its financial statements in compliance with the prescribedAccounting Standards and hence no further disclosure is required to be made in terms ofPart B of Schedule V read with regulations 34 (3) and 53 (f)of LODR.

 10] DIRECTORS & KEY MANAGERIAL PERSONNEL a) Directors

 12] DECLARATION BY INDEPENDENT DIRECTORS